PabloFLPs/PabloFLPs/README.md

 ### NextJS Pokedex:

-- Below you can access also my Pokedex deployed on Vercel.
+- Below you can access my Pokedex deployed on Vercel.
 It was made utilizing JavaScript as language, Tailwind as CSS framework, NextJS as React framework and and finally the [PokeAPI](https://pokeapi.co/).

 <a href="http://next-js-poke-api-and-tailwind.vercel.app/">
   <img align="left" width="238" height="74" src="https://github.com/PabloFLPs/PabloFLPs/blob/main/images/pokeapi.png"/>